cunybpl/nycet_pnp/src/content/guides/components/constant-speed-constant-volume-fan-and-motor.md

     </tbody>
 </table>

-## Key Values Needed to Assess Energy Consumption for Constant-speed Constant-volume Fan and Motor
+## Evaluation of Energy Consumption

 The primary energy source for a CSCV fan is the electricity used to run the fan motor.
 Table 2 provides a summary of measurements needed to quantify the annual energy consumption and operating characteristics of the CSCV fan and motor.